bbc/newslabs-datastringer/README.md

 ##Introduction tour

-`node wizard.js` will start a small web server.
+`npm start` will start a small web server.
 Point towards [localhost:3000](localhost:3000) with your favourite web browser.

 When you are done with the configuration, you can stop the server by `CTRL-C`ing it.